ceresek/prints/things/box-woven-plain/README.md

 # Printing

-Prototype printed using PLA with variable layer height settings and 0.15 mm base layer height.
+Several earlier prototypes were printed using PLA with variable layer height settings, either 0.15 mm or 0.2 mm base layer height, and either 2 or 3 perimeters.
+The current variant should align with 0.2 mm constant layer height instead.

+Ignore the print stability warning and do not use supports.

 # Copying